voidshine/dameo_book/Game02.md

 Black first gets a king and has an extra checker.

-In the position in diagram 32 Ray had a quiet move f4e5.
+In the position of diagram 32 Ray had a quiet move f4e5.
 The advantage of this move over g3e5 is that the vertical ‘g’ is not opened, and the white king is not caught!
 After the answer h8g7 there will be an exchange on the e7 square, this creates an extremely difficult game for both sides, in which it is easy to make an unforced mistake.
 For example:

 *24.f4e5    h8g7*
 *25.e5:e7   f7:d7*
 *26.g2a2?   b7a6*
 *27.a2:a4   b3b2*

 Diagr.
 37